tkkuehn/skeleprint_ui/README.rst

 NOTE: After homing is complete the positive x direction is left (<--) and the positive radial direction is set to up.

 10. The axial axis is now homed.
 However you still need to manually calibrate the radial axis.
 You can do this by giving gcode commands such as "Z -10.3" (move down 10.3 mm), or using the direction button on the right hand side.
+The radial axis should be set to zero when the tip of the needle is touching the mandrel.
 Once you have calibrated the radial axis you need to set this position as 0 by clicking the "Reset Z Axis" button near the top (if you forget part it is okay because the gcode from the gcode generator will take care of it anyway).

 11. You can now make any adjustments you need by giving direct gcode commands such as "X10 Y10 Z3.57" (move 10mm in the positive x direction, make one rotation of the printbed [10mm = 1 rotation], and move z-axis up 3.57 mm)